Graph Persistence goes Spectral: Introduction

 Our key idea is to enhance the persistence tuples of RePHINE with the evolving spectral information inherent in the subgraphs resulting from the filtration.
 Spectral information has been previously found useful in different learning tasks over graphs \cite{kreuzer2021rethinking, pmlr-v162-wang22am, wang2022equivariant, lim2022sign, bo2023specformer,bo2023surveyspectralgraphneural, huang2023stability}, which motivates our investigations into extracting spectral signatures from the graph Laplacian.

 Laplacian appears in several flavors: unlike graph Laplacian (the $0$-th combinatorial Laplacian), rows in the $1$-st combinatorial Laplacian correspond to the edges of the graph (as opposed to vertices), and higher-dimensional persistent versions \citep{Wang_Nguyen_Wei_2020} have also been proposed for both.
-However, there are certain conceptual and technical challenges that need to be surmounted.
-The harmonic part of the standard graph Laplacian (i.e., pertaining to the zero eigenvalues) only captures information about the number of components in the graph, which the 0-dim PH can already capture.
-Moreover, extracting the spectrum of persistent Laplacians can be computationally prohibitive in practice.

-We show that, surprisingly, the expressivity offered by the non-zero eigenvalues of all these spectral descriptors can simply be replicated by including the non-zero eigenvalues of graph Laplacians at all time steps.
-Thus, remarkably, simply tracking the graph Laplacian of filtered subgraphs provides all the additional expressivity that the higher-order generalizations of the Laplacian can offer.
-Armed with this key insight, we introduce a new topological scheme called $\operatorname{SpectRe}$ that amalgamates RePHINE and graph Laplacians to be strictly more expressive than both these methods.
+Since we are interested in graph-based filtrations, simply tracking the graph Laplacian of filtered subgraphs provides all the additional expressivity that the higher-order generalizations of the Laplacian can offer.
+Guided by this key insight, we introduce a new topological scheme called $\operatorname{SpectRe}$ that amalgamates RePHINE and graph Laplacians to be strictly more expressive than both these methods.

-We unravel further the theoretical merits of SpectRe.
-Stability is a key desideratum of PH descriptors \cite{Cohen-Steiner_Edelsbrunner_Harer_2006}.
+Furthermore, we unravel the theoretical merits of SpectRe.
+Specifically, stability is a key desideratum of PH descriptors \cite{Cohen-Steiner_Edelsbrunner_Harer_2006}.
 Stability of PH is typically assessed via a {\em bottleneck distance}, which provides a suitable metric on the space of persistence diagrams (obtained from different filtration functions).
 The bottleneck distance guarantees a minimum separation between the filtered spaces, which makes persistence diagrams an effective tool in several applications such as shape classification and retrieval \citep{Bergomi2022}.
+Stability results are known for standard persistence diagrams in \citep{Cohen-Steiner_Edelsbrunner_Harer_2006,MultiParameter2023,wang2024persistent}.
+However, since PH metrics for the persistence diagrams in edge-level filtrations are agnostic of the node color, even defining a suitable metric to quantify stability is challenging for methods such as RePHINE (that strictly generalizes PH with node colors).
+We first fill this gap with a novel generalization for the bottleneck distance that forms a metric on the space of persistence diagram of RePHINE, and establish that RePHINE is globally stable under this metric.
+Interestingly, we proceed to show that SpectRe is not globally stable but only locally stable (which suffices for practical applications) under a similar metric, outside of a measure zero subset of all possible filtrations.
+Moreover, we quantify an explicit upper bound on how unstable SpectRe can be when ``crossing over a locus of instability" in terms of the complexity of the input graph.